 During and at the conclusion of the competition, the host sports information director, media coordinator or designee is responsible for reporting official results to the NCAA official website.
-Please email a copy of results to ncaa-editorial@turner.com.
+Please email a copy of results to ncaa-editorial@warnermedia.com.
 Please be sure to submit all information in the following manner:

-- Send the information to ncaa-editorial@turner.com. - Specify the sport (Division, Championship, Round) in the SUBJECT area. - Paste the text directly into an email or send email as an attachment in a Word document or Windows Notepad text document.
+- Send the information to ncaa-editorial@warnermedia.com. - Specify the sport (Division, Championship, Round) in the SUBJECT area. - Paste the text directly into an email or send email as an attachment in a Word document.